jpverkamp/blog/content/reviews/books/Hugh Howey/Silo/Shift/1 - First Shift Legacy.md

 Overall, it's a fascinating bit of worldbuilding that answers a few questions I didn't remember having from Wool.
 Well worth the read and I'm curious to see where it goes from here.

 Side note: There are a number of reviews commenting on the sexism / homophobia of having only the men awake in order to avoid 'passion'.
 Sure.
 But given the authoritarian nature of the entire project?
 I feel like it fits the world.
-I hope it's something dealt with in the {{< goodreads book="Second Shift: Order" >}} / {{< goodreads book="Third Shift: Pact" >}}.
+I hope it's something dealt with in the [[Second Shift: Order]]() / [[Third Shift: Pact]]().

 Onward!